 3. Hablemos más (Let’s talk a bit more): In this section, we provide students with more vocabulary that they can use in their communication.

 4. Manos a la obra (Let’s Do It): These sections appear throughout each module, and they provide learners with multiple opportunities to actively use their new vocabulary and structures.
 The activities in Manos a la obra allow students to work collaboratively with their classmates, and to use Spanish to communicate in different modes (e.g., speaking, writing, etc.).

-5. El mundo tejano (The Texan World): The purpose of these sections is to highlight different aspects (e.g., people, places, art, etc.) of Hispanic Texas through thematic readings and/or videos and images and tasks that will allow students to know more about the unique ways in which members of Texas’ Hispanic communities have contributed to our state.
+5. Trayectos hispanos: The purpose of these sections is to highlight different aspects (e.g., people, places, art, activism, etc.) of the Hispanic/Latinx communities in the United States through thematic readings and/or videos and images and tasks that will allow students to know more about the unique ways in which members of these groups have contributed to the country.

 6. Hablemos de gramática (Let’s Talk About Grammar): In this section, we present the rules guiding the grammatical structures included in the module.
 Through contextualized examples, we guide students’ learning by tying the forms presented to the meaning they convey.

 7. Hablemos de cultura (Let’s Talk About Culture): This section focuses on cultural aspects of different countries in the Spanish-speaking world.
 Culture is presented through thematic readings, videos, and images and critical thinking tasks that allow learners to reflect on the target culture and their own.

 8. Más comunicación (More Communication): This section focuses on functional language–the structures and vocabulary that are used in specific social contexts (e.g., ordering a meal, buying a ticket to see a movie, etc.).
 Here we draw learners’ attention to the message that is conveyed and the language used in order to do so.